 Gel Functionalization

-Aspirate the PBS from the gels [1] and add 150 microliters of Sulfo SANPAH at room temperature [2].
+Aspirate the PBS from the gels [1] and add 150 microliters of Sulfo SANPAH (pronounce as ‘SUN-PA’) at room temperature [2].
 Expose the gel to UV treatment for 2 minutes [3], then wash the gel 3 times with PBS [4].
-Authors: How do you pronounce SANPAH?

 Talent aspirating PBS from the gel.

-Talent adding Sulfo SAMPAH to the gel, with the Sulfo SAMPAH container in the shot.
+Talent adding Sulfo SANPAH to the gel, with the Sulfo SAMPAH container in the shot.
 Videographer: Obtain multiple usable takes of this shot because it will be reused in 3.2.1.

 Talent exposing the gel to UV.